jazzbom/Page-D/README.md

 # Page D #

-[Click to visit the working app example](http://209.222.30.153:8080/MaliciousCodeDetector/)
+[Click to visit the working app example](http://209.222.30.153:8080/MaliciousCodeDetector/) *Note: The live app has been set to monitors changes at every 72 hours and hence cannot be used to detect real-time changes.
+This setting was required to limit server bandwidth data usage.*

 Malicious code detector for web applications using CRC32 checksum algorithm.
 (Alerts against XSS and backdoor scripts attacks)
 * Version